copernicus-mogley/zkav.club/opportunities/README.md

 ### Event production

+Event production gigs tend to be bursty and tied to specific dates.
+When we’re staffed and funded, we’ll bring these skills in to make the capture clean and the live moment steady.
+If you join this skill network, expect irregular timing (and we’ll confirm scope + pay before anything is booked).

 * **Camera Operator:** Handheld, tripod, multi-cam.

 * **Livestream Technician:** Keep the audio/video flow stable: OBS/scenes, audio, network, routing.